RF5/simple-speech-commands/README.md

 To see all training configuration options, see `python train.py --help`.
 All config options can be overridden/specified with command line options.

 To repeat the training with default parameters:
 1. Construct training, validation, and testing csv files with `split_data.py`.
 Simply run `python split_data.py --root_path <path to google speech command dataset directory>` .
 This will produce csv files of format: `path,label` containing the file path and class label of each utterance in the set.
+There is also an optional CLI argument to use the SC09 digits subset, if you wish to train a model on the just classifying the 10 digits.
 2. Run:
    ```
     python train.py checkpoint_path=runs/run1 train_csv=splits/train.csv